vacuumlabs/cryptofund-utilities/README.md

 ## Fond setup

-Alice and Bob are crypto fans, who spend a lot of time researching crypto-space and ocassionaly buy some new hot stuff and ocassionally cash out a little.
+Alice and Bob are crypto fans, who spend a lot of time researching crypto-space and occasionally buy some new hot stuff and occasionally cash out a little.
 Since they want to bring their families and close friends to the business, they setup their own fund which they name ABCT (Alice and Bob's Crypto Trust) (Bob wanted to name it 'Shitcoin Buffet', but Alice refused).
 To do this, they allocate some assets to their portfolio: